Vegan Orange Cake

 Step 6:

-Transfer the batter into your lined loaf tin and bake for 45 minutes, or until a toothpick through the centre comes out clean.
+Transfer the batter to your lined loaf tin and bake for 40-45 minutes, or until a toothpick through the centre comes out clean.
+While the cake is baking, prepare the orange drizzle.

-Let the cake cool in the tin for 5 minutes or so then gently flip it out onto a wire rack.
+Let your vegan orange drizzle cake cool in the tin for around 20 minutes then gently transfer it to a wire rack or plate.
 Carefully peel the baking paper off the bottom and leave the cake to cool completely.

 Icing the cake